-This week, we are joined by Louise from resident superstars Women in Jazz, for another interview and tasty super eclectic mix for you guys to lay your earballs on!
+Our guest this week is Louise from the resident superstars Women in Jazz, for another interview and tasty super eclectic mix for your ears to enjoy!

 Women in Jazz are a broadcasting and events organisation dedicated to championing and nurturing female Jazz artists across the UK.
 Some of their partners include: Ronnie Scott’s, Barbican, Worldwide FM and Allbright.